Wars in the Caucasus: First Nagorno-Karabakh War

-Armenian and Azerbaijani forces immediately began perpetrating massacres against civilians belonging to the other side.
-The 26 February 1992 Khojaly massacre, during which 200 Azerbaijani civilians were killed, was the largest of such massacres.
-A string of defeats in early 1992 led to the post-communist government of Ayaz Mutallibov being overthrown and replaced by Abulfaz Elchibey, a former Soviet dissident.
+A string of military defeats in early 1992 led to the post-communist Azerbaijani government of Ayaz Mutallibov being overthrown and replaced by Abulfaz Elchibey, a former Soviet dissident.
 Armenia received direct military support from Russia, which sent the 366th Guards Motor Rifle Regiment to Nagorno-Karabakh.
 In backing Armenia, Moscow primarily sought to topple Elchibey, a nationalist who sought to increase his country's connections to the Western world.
 Azerbaijan, on the other hand, was backed by the Afghan Hezb-e Islami, which provided thousands of soldiers to fight Armenia as mercenaries.

 Throughout 1993 the United Nations Security Council passed four resolutions (Note: Resolutions 822 (30 April), 853 (29 July), 874 (14 October) and 884 (12 November)) relating to the conflict.
-Each of them called for respect to be given to the territorial sovereignty of Azerbaijan, the withdrawal of Armenian forces and a ceasefire.
+The resolutions call for an end to hostilities and withdrawal of occupying forces, the preservation of territorial integrity, and a negotiated peace process – through the OSCE Minsk Group – that guarantees the rights and security of the local Armenian population in Nagorno-Karabakh.

 Elchibey was overthrown in a coup d'état by Surat Huseynov (which journalist Thomas de Waal and researcher Murat Gül have claimed was done with the support of Russia), and Heydar Aliyev became president.
 In 1994, the Organization for Security and Co-operation in Europe established the Minsk Group under the auspices of France, Russia and the United States, with the aim of negotiating a ceasefire.
 A Russian-backed truce was subsequently approved that May, though Aliyev rejected a plan to station 18,000 Russian peacekeepers in the region.
 The Nagorno-Kabarakh Republic acquired all of its claimed territories as well as swathes of undisputed land within Azerbaijan.